MatthiasKainer/draft-article/README.md

     | _ -> None
 ```

-There are additional implementations in f#, for instance, the `choose` function on sequences we have already used.
+There are additional implementations in F#, for instance, the `choose` function on sequences we have already used.
 Thus, this behaviour can be assumed as law in every functional realm.
 Knowing this law and combining it with other elements like lazy evaluations and constructs like `map` or `either` will enable you to write complex computational flows that can be mixed and sequenced freely and predictable.

 For instance, if we are interested in the fact that we ended up with `None` in our composition, we can change the code like so: